COLLEGE OF EDUCATION AND HUMAN DEVELOPMENT

 Bachelor's Degree in Discipline/Related Discipline: A bachelor's degree is required.
 A minimum undergraduate GPA of 3.0 is expected.

-International applicants should also submit an official document that validates completion and conferral of a degree, diploma and/or certificate.
-While not required, international applicants are encouraged to submit transcript(s) to the World Education Services (WES) for evaluation.
+International applicants must also submit an official document, including a course-by-course evaluation conducted by a NACES-accredited organization, that validates completion and conferral of a degree, diploma and/or certificate.
+While not required, international applicants are encouraged to submit transcript(s) to World Education Services (WES) for evaluation.

 Statement of Goals: In 500-1,000 words, write a personal statement indicating your personal and professional interests, plans and objectives within the field of disability studies.